The Song of the World: Reception

 John Chamberlain wrote in Scribner's Magazine: "Even in spite of the strained images Giono is always en rapport with his scene; he loves the river, the trees, and the hills of his country with a love that is fortunately nine-tenths curiosity. ...
 Even if you can't stand Homeric madmen you should be able to find much to your taste in The Song of the World."
 Chamberlain continued: "The real idiocy is not the story, but Giono's attitude towards his own product and his own world.
 The present time, he says, disgusts him; hence his desire to escape from contemporaneity to the far more 'natural' world of the primitive Basses-Alpes, where the peasants still live as they lived two or three hundred years ago. ...
 He seems to be telling us that primitive man lived a much less conventional and inhibited life than we moderns; he also implies, somewhat paradoxically, that values and order both exist for primitive people, whereas confusion and disorder make the world a hell for the people of 1937.
 Just why he should think thus is beyond me."

+Adaptations

+The novel was adapted into the 1965 film Le Chant du monde, directed by Marcel Camus.

+It was the basis for the 2019 comic book Le Chant du monde by Jacques Ferrandez.